bfontaine/Dazibao/docs/manual.md

 dazicli [COMMAND] [OPTIONS] [FILE] <dazibao path>
 ```

-Command can be one of theses:
+Command can be one of these:

 ##### `add`